Clementine (The Walking Dead): Concept and creation

 The bond between Clementine and Lee was considered instrumental to the game by Telltale.
 Gary Whitta described Lee's and Clementine's relationship as "emotionally authentic".
-To build this relation, Clementine was introduced as early as possible within the first episode; the specific scene of Lee having to deal with Clementine's zombified babysitter was specifically to highlight Clementine's likability, resourcefulness, and vulnerability.
+To build this relation, Clementine was introduced as early as possible within the first episode; the scene of Lee confronted with Clementine's zombified babysitter was specifically designed to highlight Clementine's likability, resourcefulness, and vulnerability.
 The writers carefully had to balance elements in this scene, as if, for example, Clementine appeared to be annoying to the player, the emotional bond would be absent and the player would likely make choices without caring about Clementine's fate.
 Writer Jake Rodkin stated that the difficulties of writing a child character that the player wouldn't want to abandon led to serious discussion about dropping Clementine late in the development process, a week before voice recording was to start.
 The game designer and writer Harrison G. Pink commented that the in-game decisions were not meant to be good because there couldn't be an optimal play-through.
 Clementine made those decisions even more difficult, since her presence forces the player to consider protecting her on another level.
 "It gets way more blurred when you involve Clementine," Pink said.
 "You have these decisions that are probably the right decisions for the group--she's watching, but then maybe she needs to understand this, but I might scare her because she'll think I'm a crazy person.
 There's no wrong choice, if you can justify it and it feels properly motivated to you, it's a valid choice."

 With the game's second season, Clementine becomes the playable character, a choice that allowed them to continue the themes of the first season while introducing new characters and situations for the second.
 Telltale was first challenged to try to make Clementine feel like the character that the player, through making decisions as Lee, had groomed.
 One method this was resolved by was to create the first scenario of the game to put the player in control of Clementine's actions that have disastrous results (the death of one character and being separated from another) as to make the player felt as if they had made those choices and separating them from familiar characters.
 Further, they had to consider how to present Clementine as a character that could make substantial changes on the world and characters around her despite being a child.